 plot objects created within called functions.

-Due to strict Bioconductor guidelines regarding package size, these vignettes can also be found in the github package page with a little more examples.
+Due to strict Bioconductor guidelines regarding package size, these vignettes can also be found in the github package page with a few more examples.